-For Greek professors or researchers (not including postdoctoral research) with a Ph.D. degree followed by a minimum of four years of professional experience in an academic or research position at a recognized Greek university or research center.
+For professors or researchers (not including postdoctoral research) with a Ph.D. degree followed by four years of professional experience, currently employed in an academic or research position at an AEI, ATEI or research center in Greece.

 STEP 1.
 REGISTRATION PERIOD:

 Tuesday, September 5, 2017 – Friday, November 17, 2017